h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25_SLAE_Assignment_2.md

 ![Reverse Shell](/assets/images/reverse_shell.jpg)

 Reverse shells have a significantly higher success rate than their bind shell counterparts due to the inherent nature of firewalls not filtering outbound connections.
-From the perspective of a firewall, typically a user would initiate outbound requests wheb browsing the web and related resources.
+From the perspective of a firewall, a user would typically initiate outbound requests when browsing the web and related resources.

 #### Reverse TCP Shell in C
 --------